Why Do Employers Require College Degrees That Aren't Necessary? - Slashdot

 2. The average college grad is usually more literate than the average high school grad.
 Better chance that you'll get an employee that can do basic math, speak properly to customers, etc.

 3. Employers will get many applicants for any given job, so this will at least filter out SOME people.
-And of those that apply for the job,
+And of those that apply for the job, #1 above applies.

+Yes, it's lazy, but as long as you have more applicants than open positions, why not?
+(From the employer's point of view.)

 There are different reasons.
 (Score:2)